 While MTSS can help improve school culture, increase student performance, and decrease negative behaviors, it does not fulfill the legal requirement of services for students with disabilities required by law under the Department of Education (IDEA) and individual state mandates.
 That is where a special education program comes into play.

-However, that does not mean MTSS does not also support students with disabilities.
+This does not mean MTSS does not also support students with disabilities.
 If MTSS is implemented with fidelity, assessment data for each student is readily available.
 This data is used to improve the effectiveness of the students’ instruction/interventions and can be used as a required part of the evaluation procedure for a SPED referral.

 Even if a child is receiving SPED services, the student continues to receive support through the problem-solving system of MTSS.
-Rather than replacing a SPED program, MTSS provides a system of early identification for at-risk students, equitable access to core curriculum for all students, evidence-based interventions, and readily accessible assessment data for each student.
+Rather than replacing a SPED program, MTSS provides a system of early identification for at-risk students, access to core curriculum for all students, evidence-based interventions, and readily accessible assessment data for each student.

 Common Misconception #2: MTSS Adds Students to SPED.